gvwilson/sensibleadventures/coriandel/coriandel.md

 congratulate my cousin on his wedding."

 Exile.
 The new emir was setting aside the disreputable companion of the old emir-in-waiting.
-"Of course, Your Highness," I said.
+"Of course, Your Grace," I said.

 The corner of his mouth twitched.
 "You would serve me also by remembering to my royal cousin in Ossiswe that the first colt out of each mare is mine, as are any